 - Serial number of the respective packaging

-Abu Dhabi follows a two-step process.
-By March 31, 2021, pharmaceutical companies must register with the GS1 UAE Portal and upload all the above product data.
-From July 1, 2021, pharmaceutical products without a corresponding QR code will no longer be allowed to be sold in Abu Dhabi.
+Abu Dhabi follows a four-step process.
+Since January 1, 2022, pharmaceutical companies must register with the GS1 UAE Portal and upload all the above product data.
+Since the same day, pharmaceutical products without a corresponding QR code are no longer allowed to be sold in Abu Dhabi.
 The Dubai Health Authority (DHA) may decide to extend the deadlines for certain products in individual cases to ensure the continued availability of medicines in Abu Dhabi.
+Also, from January 1, 2023, onward, aggregation will be mandatory, as well as serial number reporting in Tatmeen.
+Furthermore, every actor within the supply chain must acquire a Global Location Number (GLN).
+This leads companies to register with GS1 UAE and their most important information is stored.

 To develop a centralized platform, the UAE Ministry of Health has partnered with a serialization provider, EVOTEQ, based in the United Arab Emirates.
 Together they are developing the track-and-trace platform “Tatmeen“.
 It will not only be used to track the individual events in the drug supply chain but will also enable consumers themselves to check their medicines for authenticity and safety.